AM5800/self_drifing_car/behavioral_cloning/Readme.md

 ## Training set
 To create a training set one can simply drive both provided test tracks in the center.
 But this is not enough: if a model leaves perfect trajectory (and it will) - it won't know what to do.
 That's why I also add some recovery maneuvers:
 I move car to the edge of road and back.
 But then I delete frames where car is moving towards the edge.
-Since network sees our input and will eventually try to mimic our behaviour - it is a bad idea to show it how to get off the road.
+Since network sees our input and will eventually try to mimic our behavior - it is a bad idea to show it how to get off the road.
 But if it happens - model will know what to do.
 Total training set size is 4992 images.

 Typical recovery maneuver:
 ![](img/Recovery.png)

 ## Validation set
 Early experiments showed that it is quite hard to evaluate model based only on validation data.
-Two models with almost same validation score might behave totally different - one driving smoothly and ohter - driving in zigzags, loosing control and eventually leaving the test track.
+Two models with almost same validation score might behave totally different - one driving smoothly and other - driving in zigzags, loosing control and eventually leaving the test track.
 This makes automatic model selection very hard.

 To address this issue I first tried to increase size of the validation set.
 But it didn't help.
-I think this is because model needs only few frames to loose control.
-And even though mean square error for such frames will be high - it will be unnoticable when there are 6000 other frames which model had driven perfectly.
+I think this is because model needs only few frames to lose control.
+And even though mean square error for such frames will be high - it will be unnoticeable when there are 6000 other frames which model had driven perfectly.

 Solution that worked is to decrease validation set size.
 I was monitoring how models are driving on the test track and if I saw some place where it was frequently misbehaving - I made a few validation frames with expected steering angle.
 I ended up with only 21 total images in validation set.
 Despite such small size my confidence in validation score is very high now.
 I am now sure that almost any model with validation score less than 0.1 is able to drive.
 This made automatic model selection very simple and reproducible.